CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 Note: There are no newlines or return characters in the correct answer.
 ***

 :checkered_flag:  This is the 3/4 point checkpoint.
-Show any DS TA that you have found a nonce that produces 4 leftmost hex 0's for the string: FindThisNonce,4,19,Pink,Orange,002fdb16086d97e03613fa0caa87b280eca956216e61a35400408bdd3a449e45
+Show any DS TA that you have found a nonce that produces 2 or 4 leftmost hex 0's for the string: FindThisNonce,4,19,Pink,Orange,002fdb16086d97e03613fa0caa87b280eca956216e61a35400408bdd3a449e45

+You may choose whether to compute proof of work for 2 or 4 zeroes.
+Either solution will earn you full credit.

 ## Answers to Exercises